mongodb/docs/source/python3.rst

 There is a similar change in behavior in parsing JSON binary with subtype 0.
-In Python 3 they are decoded into :py:class`bytes`.
-In Python 2 they are decoded to :py:class`~bson.binary.Binary` with subtype 0.
+In Python 3 they are decoded into :py:class:`bytes`.
+In Python 2 they are decoded to :py:class:`~bson.binary.Binary` with subtype 0.

 For example, let's decode a JSON binary subtype 0 using Python 3.
-Notice the byte string is decoded to :py:class`bytes`:
+Notice the byte string is decoded to :py:class:`bytes`:

 .. code-block:: python